rixx/books.rixx.de/src/reviews/annemarie-selinko/desiree.md

   rating: 4
 ---

-Désirée got me started on serious historical fiction – or maybe that honour goes to [Klaus Kordon](/klaus-kordon/die-roten-matrosen/), but it's a close race.
+Désirée got me started on serious historical fiction – this, or [Klaus Kordon](/klaus-kordon/die-roten-matrosen/), but it's a close race.
 Désirée is the true tale of Désirée Clary, told in the form of her fictional diary.